-Where central adjudication is required, if the central adjudication was closed as of September 12, 2005, the central adjudication result was used; otherwise the local adjudication was used.
-In addition, the outcomes occurring after the study close-out date are censored.
-For OS participants, the close-out date is September 12, 2005; for CT participants, close-out is April 8, 2005; and for CaD participants, close-out date is the earliest of the unblinding date or April 8, 2005.
+If the central adjudication was closed as of August 14, 2009, the central adjudication result was used; otherwise if a local adjudication exists, the local adjudication was used.
+In addition, for participants not enrolled in the Extension Study, any outcomes occurring after the study close-out date are censored.
+For CT and OS participants, the close-out date is April 8, 2005; for CaD participants, close-out date is the earliest of the unblinding date or April 8, 2005.

-For each outcome, two variables are provided: one indicates the occurrence of the outcome since enrollment, and the second variable provides the number of days from enrollment to the first occurrence of the outcome.
+For each adjudicated outcome, three variables are provided in the summary files: one indicates the occurrence of the outcome since enrollment, the second variable provides the number of days from enrollment to the first occurrence of the outcome, and the third indicates if the outcome was verified centrally or locally, or comes from the cause of death only.
 For the CaD trial outcomes, the 'number of days' variable indicates the number of days since the CaD randomization date.
 In rare instances, an outcome is reported to have occurred, but the diagnosis date is missing.
 If this happens, the indicator variable will be coded as 'Yes', but the corresponding 'number of days' variable will have a missing value.
-Additionally, for each OS/CT centrally verified outcome, and HT DVT and PE outcomes, a third variable was added that indicates if the outcome was verified centrally or locally.

-Self-reported outcomes included are all non-hip fractures, and those outcomes routinely reported in Tables 5.5 and 6.8 for OS and CT, respectively, in the September 12, 2005 Annual Progress Report.
+Self-reported outcomes included are all non-hip fractures, those outcomes routinely reported in Tables 5.5 and 6.3 for OS and CT, respectively, in the August 14, 2009 Annual Progress Report, and new outcomes added to Form 33 in the extension.

 A few of the self-reported outcomes were not included on early versions of Form 33.
+Others were dropped on subsequent versions.
 In addition, when Form 33D was initiated, information on fractures was moved from Form 33 to Form 33D, and the list of fractures was expanded.
 Specifically, leg was split into lower leg, knee and upper leg, and new categories for pelvis, tailbone and elbow were added.
 There were also additions to the list of locally verified cancers on later versions of Form 122.
 Outcomes affected by these form changes have been noted in the data dictionary for these data files.

-Four verified outcomes have a "subsequent condition" rule (angina, TIA, carotid artery disease, and in situ breast cancer).
-This rule means that an angina occurring on the same date or after an MI is not counted as an outcome.
+Eight verified outcomes have a "subsequent condition" rule (angina, CABG, PTCA, possible silent MI, definite silent MI, TIA, carotid artery disease, and in situ breast cancer).
+This rule means that an angina, CABG or PTCA occurring on the same date or after a clinical MI is not counted as an outcome.
 The same rule applies to a TIA or carotid artery disease occurring on the same date or after a stroke.
 In addition, we do not count an in situ breast cancer that occurs on the same date or after an invasive breast cancer.
+A possible or silent MI determined from the ECG data occurring on the same date or after a clinical MI is not counted, nor is a possible occurring after a definite silent MI.
 For CaD data, outcomes are counted after CaD enrollment, and the subsequent condition takes affect after CaD enrollment date; that is, outcomes that occur prior to CaD enrollment are not taken into account for the subsequent condition rule.